Have you ever lost it with your child over something and not understood why?

 If you can receive empathy, warmth, and understanding as you relive the experience, your brain will modify the neural network.

-It means that your memory returns to your brain’s long-term storage with the new, warmer reaction attached to it.
+What does that really mean?
+It means that your memory of the experience returns to your brain’s long-term storage with the new, warmer reaction attached to it.

 And It's best if they can direct you toward and stay with the emotional part of what you are experiencing.